If you’re looking for some design inspiration, you’ve come to the right place!

 Now that we have covered what makes a blog design good, let us look at some of the best blog design examples that apply all these design principles.

-You will find a blog design that resonates with you, you will be able to model your blog around it.
+When you find examples of blog design that resonate with you, you will be able to model your blog around it.

 Backlinko is a blog created by Brian Dean that focuses on SEO and marketing tips.

-The layout of the blog is minimal with a focus on the content.
+The blog layout is minimal with a focus on the content.
 Blog posts don’t have any sidebars and there are no distractions that take the reader’s focus away from the content.